bradgwest/paap/write/paper.md

 intense than greens and reds, indicating the clusters share a similar color distribution.
 However, cluster two contains much higher pixel intensity and lightness, indicating that cluster contains lighter images than its two counterparts.
-Likewise, cluster 2 shows the darkest photos.
+Likewise, cluster 2 shows the darkest images.
 This is reflected in the example images shown in Figure \ref{images_3}.
 The eight cluster solution depicted in Figure \ref{color_hist_8} shows more variability between cluster RGB channels than does the three cluster solution.
 For instance,